B.PAC submitted strong objections to KERC about BESCOM’s tariff hike proposal

-The above highlighted key reasons and our detailed submission to the Commission shows that BESCOM has been consistently performing poorly and has not improved the service quality to citizens.
-The Commission is responsible to protect the interest of the consumers and not allow BESCOM to pass on its inefficiencies to the consumers by increasing tariff.
+The above highlighted key reasons and our detailed submission to the Commission show that BESCOM has been consistently performing poorly and has not improved the service quality to citizens.
+The Commission is responsible to protect the interest of the consumers and not allow BESCOM to pass on its inefficiencies to the consumers by increasing tariffs.

 Our prayers to the Commission are as follows: